Football in Andorra: League system

 Professional football in Andorra is organized by the national federation and currently consists of two professional leagues.
 The Lliga Nacional de Fútbol, also known as Primera Divisió (First Division) or as Lliga Multisegur Assegurances for sponsorship reasons., is the top football league.
 The Andorran Segona Divisió (Second Division), or Lliga UNIDA for sponsorship reasons, is the second highest football league in Andorra.
 The system has a hierarchical format with promotion and relegation between the leagues.

 FC Andorra

 Futbol Club Andorra is a professional football club based in Encamp, Andorra, established in 1942.
 Although based in Andorra, they have competed in the Spanish football league system since 1948.
-They currently play in Primera División RFEF – Group 2, the third tier.
+They currently play in Segunda División, the second tier.